La Coubre explosion: Events

 La Coubre, a 4,310-ton French vessel, was on 4 March 1960 unloading her cargo of 76 tons of Belgian munitions she had transported from the port of Antwerp in Belgium to Havana.
 Unloading explosive ordnance directly onto the dock in Havana was against port regulations.
 Ships with such cargoes were supposed to be moored in the center of the harbor and their high-risk cargo unloaded onto lighters.

 The ship exploded at 3:10 pm.
 Thirty minutes after the first explosion, while hundreds of people were involved in a rescue operation organized by the Cuban military, a second, more powerful explosion killed and injured more people.
-(Note: Father John McKniff, a Roman Catholic missionary priest, was thrown to the pavement by the second explosion.
-Although stunned, he survived and continued his work.
-He is under consideration for sainthood by the Catholic Church.)
+(Note: Father John McKniff (1905–1994), a Roman Catholic Augustinian missionary priest from Media, Pennsylvania, was thrown to the pavement by the second explosion.
+Although stunned, he survived and continued his work until 1968, leaving amid communist restrictions on religious activities.
+In 2002, he was named Servant of God after a cause for beatification had been opened.
+As of October 2025, the cause is still open.)

 At the time of the explosion, Che Guevara (who was a trained doctor) was in a meeting at the National Institute of Agrarian Reform (NIAR) headquarters.
 He drove to the scene and spent the next few hours giving medical attention to the crew members, armed forces personnel, and dock workers who had been injured.
 The death toll was between 75 and 100; more than 200 people were injured.